-Preliminary work on the draft budget for fiscal year 2021-2022 has begun.
-Work continues on revisions needed to the chart of accounts to align it with the new uniform chart of accounts approved by the Michigan Treasury Department in November 2020.
+Preliminary work on the draft budget for fiscal year 2021-2022 is in progress.
+The majority of changes needed to the chart of accounts to align it with the new uniform chart of accounts approved by the Michigan Treasury Department in November 2020 have been identified.
+Some of these changes will be noticeable in the next fiscal year budget.
 Routine duties were performed including but not limited to writing and processing routine journal entries, processing tax distributions, bank wires, review of accounts payable invoices, preparation and review of payroll remittance payments, processing of utility billing payment arrangements, and other financial matters impacting the city.